 Having your own swimming pool in your backyard is a great feeling, especially during the summertime.
-However, building a pool isn’t easy.
-There are many factors to consider, and you must be detailed before beginning the process.
+But building a pool isn’t a walk in the park.
+There are many factors and expenses to consider, and you must have a plan before you start the build.

 Find Out if Your Yard Is a Protected Zone

-If you are not aware whether your property is in a wildlife protected zone, it’s essential to check.
-Properties on protected zones must take additional steps to build a pool, such as an approval process.
+If you are not aware of whether your property is in a wildlife-protected zone, it’s essential to check.
+Properties in protected zones must take additional steps to build a pool, such as an approval process.

 Authorities may have to survey your home before you can begin construction and decide where to place the pool.
 Check with your local and state government to determine if you’re in a wildlife or protected zone.
 The USGS website also has a Protected Areas Database.
 Use the maps tool to choose your location, and it will show any protected areas around or on your site.

 Find Out if Your Home Is in a Historic District

 Some signs may make it obvious that you are in a historic neighborhood.
 However, it’s best to check to prevent future approval conflicts.
 Homes in historic districts, or those classified as a landmark home, must seek the local policy on installing swimming pools.
 The city’s historical district committee may have to approve the construction before you can move forward.

 The best way to find this information is to contact city or county officials.
 If there is a State Historic Preservation Office (SHPO), that may be the best route to ask for a map to verify your status.

 The National Park Service also has a database and research function to search for historic homes.